What is a personal mission statement and how do you write one?

 As your personal brand grows, so will your professional and personal opportunities.
 As these opportunities present themselves – keep your personal mission statement in mind.
 If they don’t align, then it’s not worth your time.
 Also, remember, that in some cases these things won’t just fall in your lap, they’ll require you to take steps to make it happen.
 New opportunities could include speaking gigs, jobs, partnerships, blog exchanges, interviews, mentorships, promotions and much more.

-Your personal mission statement is central to your personal and professional growth.
+The best personal mission statement examples are central to your personal and professional growth.
 It reminds you of what is important to you and empowers you to prioritize your time accordingly.
 Identifying a clear personal statement that resonates with you is also a critical part of developing a strong personal brand online.
 Whether you’re having trouble finding the time, motivation or direction to figure out how to write a personal mission statement and build your brand we can help.
 Get in touch with one of our Reputation Advisors today to discuss how BrandYourself can help you.
 Give us a call at (646)-863-8226 or schedule a free consultation.